spaghettiguru/microsoft-homework/README.md

 # microsoft-homework

-Running the project:
-1. `npm install`
-2. Open index.html in your browser
+To run the application open index.html in your browser